workwithstef/VM/READMYNOTES.md

 - Trying to connect to the app server via ansible server; want ssh connection type.
 FIX ATTEMPTS:
 1. Generated rsa key pair (ssh-keygen), tried to send public key across (ssh-copy-id), got "Permission denied (publickey)".
+TEMP SOLUTION: PasswordAuthentication method.
+INSECURE METHOD, WILL RETURN TO MAKE MORE SECURE ON NEXT ITERATION

+# Playbooks

+'gather_facts' relies on Python, playbok will crash if not already installed.
+So turn it off.